CFRA: History

-On August 18, 1986, CFRA changed formats to "Favourites of Yesterday and Today," describing itself as a gold-based adult contemporary station (and mirroring a similar change from Top 40 to gold-based AC that same year at sister station CHUM in Toronto).
-In 1991, CFRA changed the format again to an all-oldies station, before changing to the current news/talk format in June 1993.
-Many believe that CJMJ-FM's launch in 1991 (co-owned with CFRA since 1999) led to the demise of CFRA's adult contemporary format.
-In 2002, CFRA's slogan became "left on the dial, right on the issues", as a tribute to its conservative talk political leanings.
-The current studios have been located at CHUM's downtown Market Media Mall since 2000.
-In 2007, CFRA, along with the other CHUM stations, were sold to CTVglobemedia.

 In January 2012, Bell Media applied to increase nighttime power to 30 kW noting that co-channel stations in Antigonish (CJFX-FM), Baie-Comeau (CHLC-FM) and Thunder Bay (CKPR-FM) have all switched to FM.
 On September 26, 2012, Bell Media's application received CRTC approval to increase CFRA's night-time power from 10 to 30 kW and by modifying its antenna pattern (improving reception towards Montreal), resulting in changes to its authorized contours.
 All other technical parameters would remain unchanged.
 CFRA would remain on 580 kHz.